algosup/2023-2024-project-4-sportshield-team-2/Documents/Technical/technicalSpecifications.md

 ## 7. Maintenance and Support

-The ongoing maintenance and support for the Sportshield anti-theft system are critical components to ensure user satisfaction and system reliability post-deployment.
+The ongoing maintenance and support for the SportShield anti-theft system are critical components to ensure user satisfaction and system reliability post-deployment.
 This section addresses the framework for delivering firmware updates, troubleshooting common system issues, and providing robust customer support.

 ### 7.1 Firmware Updates

-Objective: **To continuously improve and update the Sportshield system, addressing bugs, enhancing features, and ensuring compatibility with evolving technology standards.**
+Objective: **To continuously improve and update the SportShield system, addressing bugs, enhancing features, and ensuring compatibility with evolving technology standards.**

 <u>Implementation:</u><br>
 Over-the-Air (OTA) Updates: Implement OTA firmware update capability, allowing users to easily upgrade their device's software without needing physical access.
 This includes secure authentication and verification processes to prevent unauthorized firmware modifications.<br>
 Version Control: Maintain a versioning system for firmware releases, documenting changes, improvements, and fixes in each version.
-This helps users understand the benefits of updating their device and ensures backward compatibility.<br>
+This helps users to understand the benefits of updating their device and ensures backward compatibility.<br>
 User Notification: Proactively inform users of available updates through the application, highlighting new features or critical fixes to encourage timely updates.<br>

 ### 7.2 Troubleshooting Common Issues